-Although it is not the purpose of this article to go into heat transfer science, it is important to learn the basics of insulation theory to understand why insulating your van is important and how to insulate the van effectively.
+Although the purpose of this article is not to go into heat transfer science, it is essential to learn the basics of insulation theory to understand why insulating your van is important and how to insulate it effectively.

-Most of the heat enters a van through either “radiation” or “convection”.
+Most heat enters a van through either “radiation” or “convection.”

 “Radiation” is when heat is transferred through air.
-In a van, radiation heating occurs most frequently when a sun’s rays pass through the windows and heat up the van.
-Simply stick your hand next to a window on a sunny day and feel just how hot it can feel.
+In a van, radiation heating occurs most frequently when a sun’s rays pass through the windows and heat the van.
+Stick your hand next to a window on a sunny day and feel how hot it feels.

 “Convection” is when heat is transferred through a solid surface, like metal.
 In a van, convection heating occurs most frequently when the sun’s rays hit the van and heat the van’s metal frame.
 The heat from the van’s metal frame is then transferred to the van’s interior space, thus heating the inside.

-Conversely, when it’s cold outside and warm in your camper van, heat escapes your van through radiation and convection.
-This cools your van and brings the internal temperature of your van closer to the temperature of the outside.
+Conversely, heat escapes your van when it’s cold outside and warm in your camper van through radiation and convection.
+This cools your van and brings its internal temperature closer to the temperature outside.

-All formal insulation materials are rated in terms of their “R-Value”, which is the material’s ability to resist heat flow.
-Long story short, the higher a material’s R-Value, the better than insulative properties.
-Most of the time, a material’s R-Value is listed as a per unit length (usually ‘per inch’ in the USA).
+All formal insulation materials are rated in terms of their “R-value,” which is the material’s ability to resist heat flow.
+Long story short, the higher a material’s R-value, the better its insulative properties.
+A material’s R-value is usually listed as a per unit length (usually ‘per inch’ in the USA).

-For example: The “R-Value/per Inch” of Polyiso Foam Board is 6.0 whereas it is only 5.0 for XPS Foam Board.
-Therefore you could conclude that the Polyiso Foam Board provides better heat insulation than the XPS Foam Board.
+Example: The “R-value/per Inch” of Polyiso Foam Board is 6.0, whereas it is only 5.0 for XPS Foam Board.
+Therefore, you could conclude that the Polyiso Foam Board provides better heat insulation than the XPS Foam Board.

-What To Look For When Selecting Camper Van Insulation Materials
+What To Look For When Selecting Insulation Materials

-There are so many different types of insulation materials that can be used when converting a camper van.
-From stiff foam boards, to soft spray foam, reflective bubble wrap, and even sheep’s wool.
+Many different types of insulation materials can be used when converting a camper van.
+From stiff foam boards to soft spray foam, reflective bubble wrap, and even sheep’s wool.
 And no two people’s vans use exactly the same mix of insulation materials.
-However, because of the unique nature of camper van living (i,e, small living space, exposure to high moisture environments, and tight conversion budget), we’ve learned that some insulation materials are more useful and practical than others.
+However, because of the unique nature of camper van living (i.e., small living space, exposure to high moisture environments, and tight conversion budget), we’ve learned that some insulation materials are more useful and practical than others.

 Here is what to look for when selecting camper van insulation materials.

-Because the internal space of a van is quite limited, we need to find insulation materials that provide maximum heat insulation but take up the least amount of space.
-In essence, we will be looking for materials with a high R-Value per inch.
+- High R-value per inch – Because the internal space of a van is quite limited, we need to find insulation materials that provide maximum heat insulation but take up the least amount of space.
+Essentially, we will look for materials with a high R-value per inch.

-Whether you’re at the beach, camping in humid environments, or waiting out a torrential rainstorm, your van will be exposed to moisture.
-If the moisture doesn’t dry off soon, mold tends to form, and this can happen quite often behind the walls and ceiling of a camper van.
-Therefore, selecting insulation materials that are mold resistant is important.
+- Mold Resistance – Whether at the beach, camping in humid environments, or waiting out a torrential rainstorm, your van will be exposed to moisture.
+If the moisture doesn’t dry off soon, mold tends to form behind the camper van’s walls and ceiling.
+Therefore, selecting mold-resistant insulation materials is essential.

-Most insulation materials pass this test, but there are several materials out there that don’t provide the safest environment for living in, especially in a tiny space like a van.
-For those materials that are considered toxic, we will mention it below.
+- Non-Toxic – Most insulation materials pass this test.
+Still, there are several materials out there that don’t provide the safest environment for living in, especially in a tiny space like a van.

 Below are the five parts of the van worth insulating.
 For each of the below parts of the van, we also recommend which insulation materials are worth using.

-Whether or not to insulate the van’s floor is a contentious topic.
+- Floor – Whether or not to insulate the van’s floor is a contentious topic.
 Unwanted heat does not enter the van through the floor, but the cold does come from below.
-Some believe every bit of insulation helps and others believe insulating the floor is not worth the loss of interior height.
+Some believe every bit of insulation helps, and others believe insulating the floor is not worth the loss of interior height.
 We are with the former and believe the floor is worth insulating.

-If you have windows in the back of your van, it’s important to have something to insulate the windows with to prevent unwanted heat from entering and exiting the van.
-Often an afterthought, but insulating the windshield can be just as important.
+- Windows – If you have windows in the back of your van, it’s important to have something to insulate the windows with to prevent unwanted heat from entering and exiting the van.
+It is often an afterthought, but insulating the windshield can be just as important.
 On a sunny day, the van’s cab can get hot!

-Because the front of the van (the ‘cab’) is surrounded by large windows (i.e. the windshield and side windows) the cab can get brutally hot and cold throughout the day and night.
+- Separating The Cab From The Living Quarters – Because the front of the van (the ‘cab’) is surrounded by large windows (i.e., the windshield and side windows), the cab can get brutally hot and cold throughout the day and night.
 Warm and cold air in the cab can easily transfer to the rear living quarters of the camper van and affect temperatures there.
 For this reason, it’s essential to have an insulation barrier between the cab and the van’s rear living area.